TotallyInformation/TotallyInformation.github.io/_github_pages/standard_attributes.md

 ---
+description: 'These are the default attributes (variables) that you get with each part of the Jekyll domain.'
+comments: true
 ---
-These are the default attributes (variables) that you get with each part of the Jekyll domain.
+{% include header.html %}

 {{ site.collections.github_pages.title }}